nadavyayon/organ_axis_tutorial/docs/source/introduction.rst

 Introduction
 =====

 Biological tissues are classically subdivided by discrete compartmental niches predefined through careful examination by histologists.
-However, the distributions of cells *within* these discrete structures are determined by orchestrated signaling events during development, differentiation, or migration, following autocrine, paracrine, and endocrine signaling.
+However, the distributions of cells within these discrete structures are determined by orchestrated signalling events during development, differentiation, or migration, following autocrine, paracrine, and endocrine signalling.

 Common Coordinate Framework
 -----